 Also, consider the regular APR after the intro period ends, annual fees and additional perks, such as rewards, points and cash back.

-Last but not least, read up on the balance transfer fees.
+Lastly, read up on the balance transfer fees.
 Many cards charge either a dollar amount or a percentage amount of the transfer, whichever is greater.
 “Generally, this fee is 3%, although a few cards are now at 5%, and some cards just do 0%,” said Steele.
 “So if you get one of those 0% cards, that’s ideal.”

 Before you choose a card, read the fine print so you know what you’re getting into.
 And whatever you do, don’t immediately make expensive purchases with your balance transfer card — you’ll just be getting yourself into more debt.
 In fact, consider setting up automatic payments for the card so you won’t be penalized for missing a payment.